shapeshed/shapeshed.com/content/posts/book_review_css_cookbook_christopher_schmitt.md

-{
-  "slug": "book-review-css-cookbook-christopher-schmitt",
-  "title": "Book Review: CSS Cookbook - Christopher Schmitt", "date": "2007-02-22T00:00:00+00:00",
++++
+date = "2007-02-22T00:00:00+00:00"
-  "description": "CSS Cookbook is a solid practical guide to using CSS on a day to day basis.
-A great book for a beginners, it shows how to resolve common CSS problems. ", "tags": [
+description = "CSS Cookbook is a solid practical guide to using CSS on a day to day basis.
+A great book for a beginners, it shows how to resolve common CSS problems. " slug = "book-review-css-cookbook-christopher-schmitt" tags = ["CSS", "Book Reviews"] title = "Book Review: CSS Cookbook - Christopher Schmitt"

-    "CSS",
-    "Book Reviews"
-  ]
-}
++++

 Author: Christopher Schmitt